mwl10/word_sense_disambiguation/README.md

 wsd.py | Code for my Word Sense Disambiguation program and the Resnik Similarity Procedure wsd-writeup.txt | Writeup for question 2 classifier-writeup.txt | Writeup for question 1
+results.txt | results for my WSD program errors.txt | errors from the classifier in question 2